hungrydevops/awesome-devops/README.md

 - [Podman](https://github.com/containers/podman) - A tool for managing OCI containers and pods.
 - [Linx](https://linx.software) - General-purpose low-code platform for building and hosting backend solutions.

+## Kubernetes Application Management

+- [Helm](https://helm.sh/) - The package manager for k8s.
+Helm is the best way to find, share, and use software built for Kubernetes.
+- [Kustomize](https://kustomize.io/) - Kubernetes native configuration management.
+Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.

 ## Internal Developer Platforms

 *Internal Developer Platforms (or IDP) is a set of tools, services and processes that supports and accelerates your software development, while taking care of managing the underlying infrastructure.*